YOUR STORY BEGINS WITH A MILESTONE

 Andes Mountains

-The Ojos del Salado volcano is actually located in the middle of a spectacular "museum" of mountains, in an extraordinarily remote and difficult-to-access area.
-Here, the Andes mountains rise majestically among salt flats, sand, flamingos, and colorful lagoons; it's surprising that the snow and glaciers on their peaks don't yield to the desert heat.
+The Ojos del Salado volcano is located in the heart of a spectacular "museum" of hills, in an extraordinarily remote and difficult-to-access area.
+Here, the Andes Mountains rise majestically amidst salt flats, sand dunes, flamingos, and colorful lagoons; it's astonishing that the snow and glaciers on their peaks don't succumb to the desert heat.

-Ojos del Salado is located south of the Atacama Desert, in the most arid and desert-like area of the Andes, on a vast plain called the South American Altiplano.
+Ojos del Salado is located south of the Atacama Desert, in the driest and most desert-like area of the Andes, on a wide plain called the South American Altiplano.

-The "Ojos" volcano is an andesitic volcano.
-Based on the age of its emission, the volcano would correspond to a recent volcanism—known as neovolcanism—having its main activity during the Pleistocene-Holocene.
-It currently undergoes secondary volcanic activity, designated by the generic name fumarolic.
-However, sulfonic activity was observed in 1937 and 1956, and most recently in November 1994, when an intermittent gray column of water vapor and sulfurous gases was produced.
-This gaseous activity decreases the amount of oxygen available above 6,400 m.
+Ojos del Salado is an andesitic volcano.
+Based on its eruption period, it is classified as a recent volcanic activity—known as neovolcanism—having been most active during the Pleistocene-Holocene epoch.
+Currently, it exhibits secondary volcanic activity, generically termed fumarolic.
+However, sulfuric activity was observed in 1937 and 1956, and more recently in November 1994, when an intermittent gray plume of water vapor and sulfurous gases was emitted.
+This gaseous activity reduces the amount of available oxygen above 6400 meters.

-Incahuasi has two craters, a summit crater and an arcuate crater on the eastern slope containing a lava dome.
+Incahuasi has two craters: a summit crater and an arcuate crater on the eastern flank containing a lava dome.
 The summit crater measures 750 by 900 meters.
-The subsidiary vents, conversely, are associated with fissure openings.
-The western and southwestern slopes of Incahuasi are dotted with lava domes, which are more moderate than those of other volcanoes in the region.
-Less than 1 kilometer wide and 5 kilometers long, the lava flows extend down the volcano, reaching the Las Coladas salt flat east of Incahuasi.
-Two 2-kilometer-long gullies extend to the north and east of the main crater.
-Volcanism in the area dates back to the Oligocene and Miocene, when the main volcanic arc was located 40 kilometers to the west in the Maricunga Belt.
+Subsidiary vents, conversely, are associated with fissure openings.
+The western and southwestern flanks of Incahuasi are dotted with lava domes, which are more moderate in size than on other volcanoes in the region.
+Lava flows, less than 1 kilometer wide and 5 kilometers long, extend down the volcano, reaching the Las Coladas salt flat east of Incahuasi.
+Two 2-kilometer-long ravines extend north and east of the main crater.
+Volcanism in the area dates back to the Oligocene and Miocene epochs, when the main volcanic arc was located 40 kilometers to the west in the Maricunga Belt.
 Between 9 and 6 million years ago, volcanic activity in the Maricunga Belt decreased and eventually ceased.
 Simultaneously, the main volcanic arc experienced increased volcanic activity.
 Like many Andean volcanoes, Incahuasi has erupted andesite containing hornblende and pyroxene.
 The lava flows on the main stratovolcano are dacitic.
 The four cones northeast of the main volcano have erupted basaltic andesite.
 Similarly, the parasitic cones have erupted magnesium-rich basaltic andesite.
-The minerals contained in these rocks include clinopyroxene and olivine.
+Minerals contained in these rocks include clinopyroxene and olivine.

 The best time to climb the volcano is between September and April.
-There are no records of volcanic activity, so it is considered extinct.
+It shows no signs of volcanic activity and is therefore considered extinct.

 Program